testdouble/testdouble.js/README.md

 ##### Default exports with ES modules

-If your modules are written in the ES module syntax and they specify default exports, just remember that you'll need to reference `.default` when translating to CJS syntax.
+If your modules are written in the ES module syntax and they specify default exports (e.g. `export default function loadsPurcases()`), just remember that you'll need to reference `.default` when translating to the CJS module format.

 That means instead of this: